-Heading off on a long-awaited girls’ weekend?
-Be careful about sharing info online that makes it clear your house will be empty (and your car parked in your garage) for an extended period.
+Be careful about sharing info online that makes it clear your house will be empty – and your car parked in your garage – for an extended period.

-Heading out with the fam for the day?
+Heading out with the family, even for the day?
 Ask yourself if you’re better off sharing that when back home (or just share it privately with close friends and family).

 Now you know how to keep your property safe, here’s how to keep your keys out of the hands of car thieves.